diegojehu/myrepo/Markdown.md

     (*i.e. lipoprotein particle number, cholesterol, free cholesterol, esterified cholesterol, triglycerides, phospholipids, and total
     lipids*).
-2. Vector with aditional labels for the rest of biomarkers besides lipids within lipoproteins.
+2.  `labs4` Vector with additional labels for the rest of biomarkers besides lipids within lipoproteins.
 3.  `CEX` states a vector to use for sizing.
-If user changes `CEX` (*with upper case*), then all those functions using CEX will be proportionally re-sized. **NB** if the user changes the array defining `id_name_s`, then this section should be changed accordingly.
+If user changes `CEX` (*with upper case*), then all those functions using CEX will be proportionally re-sized.
+    **NOTE** if the user changes the array defining `id_name_s`, then this section should be changed accordingly.

 <!-- end list -->